meredithcoyne/ecommerce_backend/README.md

 3. `npm install` to install the required npm packages
 4. `npm install sequelize` to install sequelize
 5. `npm install mysql2` to install mysql2
+6. Open MYSQL and enter schema with live host to create a database to connect.
+7. `npm run seed` be entered into your terminal after the .env file is inputted.
+8. Run `npm start` to run the localhost:3001

 ## Usage